 Fixed income investing is a lower-risk strategy that focuses on generating consistent payments from investments such as bonds, money-market funds and certificates of deposit, or CDs.
 Many people shift their portfolios toward a fixed-income approach as they approach retirement, since they may need to rely on their investments for regular income.

 While fixed income assets are generally less risky than investing in more growth-oriented investments like stocks, the approach is not risk free.
 Here’s what else you need to know about fixed income investing.

 How fixed income investing works

 Fixed income investing focuses on giving you a consistent – aka fixed – stream of money.
 Let’s say you decide you are comfortable putting $10,000 in a fixed income investment.
-You’ll compare interest rates of a range of different products, the timeline for when they’ll pay you and their maturity dates for when you can retrieve your principal.
+You’ll compare interest rates of a range of different products, the timeline for when they’ll pay you, their maturity dates for when you can retrieve your principal, and the likelihood that you’ll be repaid.
 Do you want to be able to get that original $10,000 back in a year?
 Three years?
 Or are you looking to stash that money for an even longer period of time?
 Throughout that time, how frequently do you want to be paid?

 Once you’ve nailed down your specific needs, you’ll invest your money, and you can use those regular interest payments to cover some of your expenses.

 Fixed income investing can be a particularly good option if you’re living on an actual fixed income and looking for ways to maximize your savings.
 And if you’re worried about the potential wild ups and downs of the stock market, fixed income investing can help you sleep a bit better at night.